 You always kind of know a project is going to be rubbish when you need to open console to create a user to login with.
 It's kind of nice to go through a local application with a developer & show them lots of pages with real feeling content on it.
 Plus it's even better if there are 100s of records to make N+1s obvious.
 This is something I'm quite passionate about, like if we want people to really enjoy working with Rails we need to care about this kind of low hanging fruit.

-So know we know what were trying to avoid, how do we do it?
+So know we know the pain we're trying to avoid, how do we do it?

 These are the ones you'd find in you `db/seeds.rb` file.
 The files can become very big pretty fast.
 I've seen them broken up into smaller files before Sometimes they might if statements to handles different environments and whatnot.